MrClayPole/lxd_homeassistant_install/README.md

-# Home Assistant install with LXD (tested on Ubuntu Server)
+# Home Assistant install with LXD (tested on Ubuntu Server 20.10)

 Forked from [whiskerz007/proxmox_hassio_lxc](https://github.com/whiskerz007/proxmox_hassio_lxc).
 The orginal script was aimed to be installed on Proxmox exclusively - this was modified for LXD on any Debian based OS.
 It is currently being used on an **Ubuntu Server 20.10 aarch64 host on a RaspberryPi 4 8GB** executing the current upstream supervisor install with all dependencies, also exposing the port (8123) on the host.